Neo-Cicada/TextColorizer/README.md

 Text Colors:

-ColorConsole provides functions to print text in different colors.
+Text Colorizer provides functions to print text in different colors.
 Here's how to use them:
 ```javascript
 const colorConsole = require('color-console');